Bert0ns/CodingJam_UNIMORE/README.md

-# Coding Competition JEMORE
+# Coding Competition JEMORE 2024

-# COMPLETED
+***The event has ended the 23/03/2024***

-10 teams of 5 people compete in a speed programming competition, 2 days time limit
+10 teams of 5 people compete in a speed programming competition, 24h time limit

-4 pm 23/03/2024 the competition ends

 ## Exercises